minhphan6624/MACMOI/docs/mission-layer-future-works.md

   -> MissionManager.complete_command(...)
 ```

-The mission workflow should not change significantly between the two modes.
-The same mission tasks, resource leases, blocked states, and package state
-should be used.
+The mission workflow does not change significantly between the two modes.
+The same mission tasks, resource leases, blocked states, and package state should be used.
 Only the command execution boundary changes.

-For this project, the main differences are:
+The main differences are:

 ```text
 RMF backend: